-While the exact numbers are difficult to come by-often the victims are ashamed to publically acknowledge their hard circumstance-many people live ashore.
+While the exact numbers are difficult to come by-often the victims are ashamed to publicly acknowledge their hard circumstance-many people live ashore.

 They actually wallow-in-the-dirt-surrounded by bugs and worms and snakes-as if there was no realistic choice.
 Why?
 Low self-esteem?
 Lack of nautical education?
 Failure of the US government to properly subsidize yacht ownership?
 Or is it a genetic issue-that some water-averse citizens just don’t have their aquatic genes stitched on?